-- Use the arrow keys on your keyboard to activate cells on the worksheet. - Hold the SHIFT key and press the arrow keys on your keyboard to highlight a range of cells in a worksheet. - Hold the CTRL key while pressing the PAGE DOWN or PAGE UP keys to open other worksheets in a workbook. - MAC Users: Hold down the FN and CMD keys and press the left or right arrow keys menu tabs (tab, menu), with 'Ribbons' (ribbon) that display icons (like buttons) with text descriptions of various activities related to a task.
+- Use the arrow keys on your keyboard to activate cells on the worksheet. - Hold the SHIFT key and press the arrow keys on your keyboard to highlight a range of cells in a worksheet. - Hold the CTRL key while pressing the PAGE DOWN or PAGE UP keys to open other worksheets in a workbook. - MAC Users: Hold down the FN and CMD keys and press the left or right arrow keys - In Excel, the user interface contains several menu tabs (tab, menu), with 'Ribbons' (ribbon) that display icons (like buttons) with text descriptions of various activities related to a task.
 On a ribbon, you will often see groups (group) of icons for tasks that relate to one another, like the Home ribbon's Font group, Paragraph group, etc. Some of these icon buttons will do a simple task in one step, while others may open a panel (panel) which is a detailed, multi step or tab window of options.
 Sometimes you may instead see a context dropdown (dropdown) menus of options, or a dialog box (dialog) with a couple of fields to complete.
+NOTE: Microsoft occasionally makes adjustments to the menu / Ribbons without giving notice, so at this time the images and instructions in this book should be fairly accurate yet you may also have to look through them if you see changes.

 Shown (in the program's order) are: